Rajspeaks/Rajspeaks/README.md

   def CurrentStatus():
     #About my current work status
     print('📝 Actively looking for opportunities
-              to work in the real life project,
-              Trying to upgrading myself
+              - to work in the real life projects, Trying to upgrading myself
-              with new skills\')
+              - with new skills\')

   def funFact():
     print('⚡️ I love  memes & jokes!
-              But my own jokes are too lame to share with you!!!!')
+              - But my own jokes are too lame to share with you!!!!')

 Rajdeep.skills()